Google Summer of Code

-GSoC is a global program that offers students stipends to write code for free software and open source projects during the summer.
-For three months students work to complete a given task as part of the project’s community and under the guidance of experienced mentors.
-The program is an excellent opportunity for students to gain experience with real-world software development and make a contribution that benefits everyone.
-It brings new contributors to LilyPond and enables students who are already involved to become more involved.
+GSoC is a global program that offers stipends to contributors to write code for free software and open source projects.
+Within a flexible time frame of three months or more, contributors work to complete a given task as part of the project’s community and under the guidance of experienced mentors.
+The program is an excellent opportunity for students and non-professionals to gain experience with real-world software development and make a contribution that benefits everyone.
+It brings new contributors to LilyPond and enables people who are already involved to become more involved.
 LilyPond participates in GSoC as part of the GNU project.

 Project Ideas List

-Below is a list of GSoC project ideas (last update: May 2017), but if you have other ideas for a project you may complete within the three months of the program you’re welcome to make a suggestion on our developer mailing list (see Kontakt).
+Below is a list of GSoC project ideas, but if you have other ideas for a project you are welcome to make a suggestion on our developer mailing list (siehe Kontakt).
 There are a number of areas where LilyPond could be improved, and our development team is always willing to help those who would like to tackle a project similar to those listed below.
 As mentor availability varies from project to project and from year to year it is wise to get in touch with us as early as possible.

 A full list of all the current open issues can be found here.

 Adding more glyphs to LilyPond’s Emmentaler music font